Convert your plans into business strategies that will help you achieve your long-term vision.

 Latest news and announcements

 Advertising in Japan offers an exciting opportunity, and the numbers speak volumes.
-Between 2017 and 2022, Japan’s advertising spending skyrocketed by over US$10 billion, with projections soaring to a staggering US$49.67 billion in 2024.
+Between 2017 and 2022, Japan’s advertising spending skyrocketed by over US$10 billion, with projections soaring to a staggering US$54.27 billion by the end of 2024.

-A closer look reveals most of this advertising investment in Japan goes into TV and video advertising.
-They’re followed by search advertising, digital marketing, and the eye-catching advertisements you see on billboards and trains.
+A closer look reveals that most of this advertising investment in Japan goes into TV and video advertising.
+These are followed by search advertising, digital marketing, and the eye-catching advertisements you see on billboards and trains.

 So, what makes advertising in Japan so unique?
 And more importantly, how can global brands not just enter but thrive in this competitive arena?
 Join us as we explore the top 5 strategies for success in Japan’s unique advertising ecosystem.